12 Unfinished Basement Ideas for Your Home

 Most people only go into their unfinished basements when it's time to adjust the heat or look at an appliance.
 But that subterranean space is valuable and can be utilized if you open your mind and get creative.
 Here 12 unfinished basement ideas

 If you enjoy building furniture, you can use your unfinished basement as a woodworking shop.
-Since it's probably a blank canvas (no valuable furniture, unfinished floor), you can feel free to cut wood and make a really big mess while working on your next project!
+Since it’s probably a blank canvas (no valuable furniture, unfinished floor), you can feel free to cut wood and make a really big mess while working on your next project!
 Hang pegboard where you can store your tools.
 Also, be sure to set aside an area where you can sit down to take a break or look up plans.
-Having a wood workshop in your basement is also more private than working in the garage.
+Even if you’re not finishing it, waterproofing your basement should be on your to-do list before turning it into a wood shop.

 If you’re a photographer or blogger, an unfinished basement can serve as a place to take perfectly staged photos.
 And you can add backdrops, reflectors, dropcloths and manage lighting.
 Paint walls a flat, neutral color (some experts say medium gray is best).
 For this to work, your basement ceiling needs to be at least nine or 10 feet because ceiling height will affect the quality of your photos.
 And, of course, use natural light whenever possible.